INTRODUCTION TO THE RESEARCH QUESTION

 Table 2 below shows the mean, standard deviation and minimum and maximum values for quantitative variables; Product Sale Price, Order Item Quantity, and Supplier Purchase Price

-Fig 1 below shows the Scatter plot that was generated for the relationship between the profit and product sale price.
+Fig 1 belows shows the Scatter plot that was generated for the relationship between the profit and product sale price.
 The relation was curvy in nature as can be seen below:

 so Ordinary Least Square (OLS) regression was used to test the relationship between the 2 variables after centering the product sale price variable.